Posted September 2016 and updated August 2019

-Most of the over 100 stories I have written were posted to my facebook page and were read over 34,000 times by about 22,000 visitors.
+Most of the over 130 stories I have written were posted to my facebook page and were read over 50,000 times.
 My favorite story is the one about the time I met Phyllis and married her six months later.
 That was over 60 years ago.

-The most emotional story during my teenage years was “A Lesson In Love”.
-That event left such an impression on me that I have used it as a guide in my personal life.
-I’ve also told the story when teaching about “love” in Sunday School classes.
+The most emotional stories during my teenage years was “A Lesson In Love” and “Helping.
+Strangers”.
+Those events left such an impression on me that I have used it as a guide in my personal life.
 Another such story was my first story “Honesty and Respect”.
 My most important story was about meeting the Lord and accepting His offer of salvation.

 Let me get to my purpose, which is to describe two events which have made this endeavor worthwhile.

 Two of the several soldiers that I met in the past two years have passed away.
 It was my good fortune to have found them it time.
 SGT Pace Caldwell was an outstanding and brave Fire Team Leader who was wounded in battle on 20 January, 1967.